-On May 20, 2021, the FERC directed GreenHat Energy, LLC ("GreenHat"), John Bartholomew, Kevin Ziegenhorn, and [Luan Troxel as the Executor for] the Estate of Andrew Kittell ("Kittell Estate") (collectively, "Respondents") to show cause why they should not be found to have violated FPA section 222, along with section 1c.2 of the FERC's regulations, PJM Tariff Attachment Q, Section B and section 15.1.3 of PJM's Operating Agreement, by engaging in a manipulative scheme in PJM's Financial Transmission Rights ("FTR") market which generated more than \$13 million in unjust profits for Respondents and imposed approximately \$179 million in losses on PJM Members.133 The FERC directed GreenHat, Bartholomew, Ziegenhorn, and the Kittell Estate to show cause why they should not be required, jointly and severally, to disgorge unjust profits of just over \$13 million, plus interest, and directed GreenHat, Bartholomew, and Ziegenhorn (but not the Kittell Estate) to show cause why they should not be assessed civil penalties of \$179 million, \$25 million, and \$25 million, respectively.
+On November 5, 2021, the FERC issued its order assessing civil penalties against GreenHat Energy, LLC ("GreenHat"), John Bartholomew, Kevin Ziegenhorn, and [Luan Troxel as the Executor for] the Estate of Andrew Kittell ("Kittell Estate") (collectively, "Respondents").
+The FERC found that Respondents violated FPA section 222, along with section 1c.2 of the FERC's regulations, PJM Tariff Attachment Q, Section B and section 15.1.3 of PJM's Operating Agreement, by engaging in a manipulative scheme in PJM's Financial Transmission Rights ("FTR") market which generated more than \$13 million in unjust profits for Respondents and imposed approximately \$179 million in losses on PJM Members.
+The FERC assessed civil penalties of \$179 million, \$25 million, and \$25 million against GreenHat, Bartholomew, and Ziegenhorn, respectively.
+The FERC ordered Respondents, including the Kittell Estate, to disgorge unjust profits of just over \$13 million, plus interest.
+Each of Respondents is jointly and severally liable for payment of that disgorgement amount.
+As previously reported, Respondents have already exercised their right to adjudicate these allegations in federal district court, and the GreenHat Penalties Order will not be subject to rehearing.
+If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).